acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

 conditions.

 -   Human participants take part in a simulated task, typically in a contrived or lab-based environment, alone or in groups
 -   Researchers directly observe (and often record) participants taking part
--   Observations are analyzed using qualitative coding
+-   Observations are analyzed using qualitative codingwhilecompleting

 Protocol Analysis (AKA protocol studies) are a common type of Qualitative Simulation.